 Content for CPD Activities

-CPD activities must be directly relevant to the member’s professional practice in dance movement therapy and/or the research evidence base for dance movement therapy.
-This should expand the practitioner’s extend current skills or introduce new skills and knowledge in dance movement therapy or other topics related to the person’s area of practice.
-In addition to CPD activities provided by the DTAA, this may also be activities offered by PACFA, other creative arts therapy organisations, other professional organisations or government.
-This should include regular classes in dance, movement or other embodied practices.
+CPD activities must be relevant to the member’s professional practice and/or the research evidence base for their practice.
+CPD activities should expand or extend the practitioner’s current skills or introduce new skills and knowledge in dance movement therapy or other topics related to the area of practice.
+In addition to CPD activities provided by the DTAA, CPD may also include activities offered by PACFA, other creative arts therapy organisations, and/or other professional organisations or government.

 Guidelines for CPD Presenters